Slit-Robo

-Slit-Robo is the name of a cell signaling protein complex with many diverse functions including axon guidance and angiogenesis.
+Slit-Robo is the name of a cell signaling protein complex - a process in which two or more associated polypeptide chains interact within a cell - that serves a variety of purposes including axon guidance and angiogenesis.

 Slit refers to a secreted protein that is most widely known as a repulsive axon guidance cue, and Robo refers to its transmembrane protein receptor.
-There are four different Robos and three Slits in vertebrates: Robo1, Robo2, Robo3/Rig-1, and Robo4, and Slit1, Slit2, Slit3.
+In vertebrates, there are four different Robos and three Slits: Robo1, Robo2, Robo3/Rig-1, and Robo4, and Slit1, Slit2, Slit3.
 There are three Robos and a single Slit in Drosophila.
 The corresponding Slit and Robo homologues in C. elegans are Slt and Sax-3, respectively.

 Slits are characterized by four distinct domains, each containing variable numbers of leucine-rich repeats (LRRs), seven to nine EGF repeats, an ALPS domain (Agrin, Perlecan, Laminin, Slit), and a cysteine knot.
 Robos are characterized by five Ig-like domains, three fibronectin type III (FNIII) repeats, a transmembrane portion, and an intracellular tail with up to four conserved cytoplasmic motifs: CC0 (a potential site of tyrosine phosphorylation), CC2 (polyproline stretch; consensus binding site for Ena/Vasp proteins), and CC3 (polyproline stretch).